 Renewal of certification is the responsibility of the certified individual.

-Delegated Building Inspector Certification renewal requires the renewal of the national certification outlined in 4.1.2.
+Delegated Building Inspector Certification renewal requires the renewal of the national certification outlined in Article 4.1.2 of these rules.
 Submit proof of national certification renewal with the renewal application.

 Special Inspector Certification renewal requires documentation verifying continued experience and/or training in the special inspection disciplines applied for.

-Applications for renewal shall be submitted no more than 30 days prior to expiration, A grace period for renewal may be extended for up to 30 days after expiration, after which a late application fee will be assessed.
+Applications for renewal shall be submitted no more than thirty (30) days prior to expiration.
+A grace period for renewal may be extended for up to thirty (30) days after expiration, after which a late application fee will be assessed.

-All applicants shall have no longer than 30 days from the original submittal to correct deficiencies in their application including missing materials or fees.
-Applications older than 30 days with deficiencies will be considered vacated applications and the fees surrendered.
+All applicants shall have no longer than thirty (30) days from the original submittal to correct deficiencies in their application including missing materials or fees.
+Applications older than thirty (30) days with deficiencies will be considered vacated applications and the fees surrendered.

-Applicants submitting more than 60 days after expiration shall submit all documentation required of a new applicant.
+Applicants submitting more than sixty (60) days after expiration shall submit all documentation required of a new applicant.

-Denial, revocation, suspension, annulment, limitation or modification of certification.
+Denial, rRevocation, sSuspension, aAnnulment, lLimitation or mModification of cCertification.

 Denial of Certification